Eppin/sys-botbase/README.md

-# sys-botbase
+# sys-botbase merged with usb-botbase

-A Nintendo Switch (CFW) sys-module that allows users to remote control their switch via sockets as well as read and write to a games memory.
+A Nintendo Switch (CFW) sys-module that allows users to remote control their Switch via sockets or USB via a config file, as well as read and write to a game's memory.
 This can be used to create bots for games and other fun automation projects.

 ## Features:

 ### Fork changes

+- USB support based on [Koi-3088's](https://github.com/Koi-3088/usb-botbase) fork
 - New command `dateSet {arg}`, where the argument `{arg}` is Unix Timestamp to be set.
 - New command `resetTime`, `resetTimeNTP`, `getUnixTime` and `getCurrentTime`